eauxfolles/port-scanner/README.md

 PoC/Alpha of a tool written in Python to scan through ports of a given IP.

-Function: Tool takes IP as parameter, as it accepts indicator for single or multithreading and performs scan through ports.
+Tool takes IP as parameter, as it accepts indicator for single or multithreading and performs scan through ports.
 Tested under Windows.

 ***Usage:*** "portscan.py -option <ip>"